 WHAT IS BARK IN THE PARK?

-Bark in the Park is a 5K Run & 1-Mile Dog Walk held each year in October at City Island in Harrisburg, PA.
+Bark in the Park 5K Run & 1-Mile Dog Walk is held each year in October at City Island in Harrisburg, PA.
 This is our 10th year doing this event and we're hoping to have another record-breaking year with your help!
+Participants attending this event get to spend a fun October morning with their pets, dress up in costumes and run and/or walk for a great cause!
+Your monetary donation helps to fund our core programs that help feed, aid, and educate people, pets, and veterinarians of the Commonwealth.
+Every dollar makes a difference in the lives of animals and veterinary students.

 Last year's Bark in the Park event had: